csruiliu/ratchet/README.md

 ## Source Code Modification

-Usually, query suspension should happen in Finalize(), while query resumption should happen in the Sink().
-However, it is still case-by-case due to implementation or performance reason.
+`Sink()`, `Finalize()`, and `GetData()` are the key functions for query suspension and resumption.
+Usually, query suspension should happen in `Finalize()`, while query resumption should happen in the Sink().
+However, it is still case-by-case due to implementation or performance reason, for example, resumption for aggregation may happen in `GetData()`.

 1. Adding suspension and resumption APIs in `pyconnection.cpp` and `pyconnection.hp`
 2. Checking finished pipelines when resumption in `pipeline.cpp`
 3. Suspending and resuming ungrouped aggregation in `physical_ungrouped_aggregate.cpp`
 4. Suspending and resuming in-memory hash join in `physical_hash_join.cpp` and `perfect_hash_join_executor.cpp`
-5. Suspending and resuming in-memory hash join in `physical_hash_join.cpp`
+5. Suspending and resuming external hash join in `physical_hash_join.cpp`
+6. Suspending and resuming grouped aggregation in `physical_hash_aggregate.cpp`

 ### List of Modification